 And so it was.
 In a city with 31 public and 8 university libraries, I had managed to stumble across the one that now hosted that obscure object.
 It was indeed in the back of the library in a small outdoor seating area, set behind the building so that the considerable traffic noise was obscured.
 It was not so much placed to be a point of reverence as it was for solace, which made it rather perfect for its subject.

 Hart Crane was not born and raised in Cleveland but in the small town of Garettsville in 1899.
+He was a a child of privilege as his father is credited with being by creator of Life Savers candy.
 His parents divorced while he was in high school, an act that scandalized his family in small town Ohio, and made Crane a bit of an outcast.
 He moved to Cleveland as soon as he could, it was, after all, the big city, and began working a series of jobs and attempting to hone his senses through writing.

 While living in Cleveland, Crane was introduced to poetry by his grandmother who exposed him to the dynamic works of Ralph Waldo Emerson and Walt Whitman, whose style he sought to compliment.
 Upon graduation from high school, he was accepted into Columbia University and moved to New York.
 Once arriving in New York, he surrendered any pretense of being a college student [good move, btw] and, while receiving funds from his parents, worked for some small literary journals that enabled him to find a community of like-minded artists.
 Soon, he would find his own compositions printed in those and other journals.